Deadly accident at Iowa amusement ride is 2nd since 2016

-The accident happened Saturday night on the Raging River at Adventureland Park in Altoona, Iowa, when a boat carrying six people flipped over.
+Adventureland Park in Altoona, Iowa, said one person died and three others were injured after an accident on the Raging River on Saturday night.

-Michael Jaramillo, 11, died Sunday from his injuries, and another minor remains hospitalized in critical condition, the Altoona Police Department said Monday.
-Two other riders suffered minor injuries.
+The Altoona Police Department on Monday said 11-year-old Michael Jaramillo died Sunday from his injuries.
+The department said another minor remains in critical condition and that the others suffered only minor injuries.

-“Our thoughts and prayers are with the Jaramillo family as they navigate the heartbreaking loss of their child,” said police spokeswoman Alyssa Wilson, adding that investigators weren't sure where the family resides.
+“Our thoughts and prayers are with the Jaramillo family as they navigate the heartbreaking loss of their child,” police department spokeswoman Alyssa Wilson said.

+The ride uses a conveyor belt to move rafts through faux river rapids, and the injuries occurred after a boat carrying six people flipped over.

 Detectives are working with Adventureland and state inspectors “to understand this tragic accident,” she said.